Buyout (Breaking Bad): Plot

-Upon returning from the train heist, Walter White, Mike Ehrmantraut, and Todd Alquist destroy the dirt bike belonging to Drew Sharp and the corpse itself.
-While Todd and Jesse Pinkman are smoking outside, Todd glibly dismisses the tragedy, leading an incensed Jesse to punch him.
-After a heated debate, Walt, Jesse, and Mike agree to spare Todd's life and keep him on the payroll with Vamonos Pest, in order to monitor him.
+After returning from the train heist, Walter White, Mike Ehrmantraut, and Todd Alquist destroy Drew Sharp's body and his dirt bike.
+Todd casually dismisses the killing, leading an incensed Jesse Pinkman to punch him.
+After a heated debate, Walt, Jesse, and Mike agree to spare Todd's life and keep him on the payroll with Vamonos Pest.

-The DEA begins to surveil Mike which leads him to leave Walt's meth operation, along with Jesse who is distraught about Drew.
-They propose an idea to Walt to sell the stolen methylamine, amounting to $5 million each.
-A rival meth dealer is offering to buy the methylamine to have increased market share as it would remove all blue meth from the streets.
-Walt refuses to sell the methylamine as it can be made into $300 million worth of meth, which also prevents Jesse and Mike from selling their share.
+The DEA begins to surveil Mike, which leads him to leave Walt's meth operation, as does Jesse, who is distraught about Drew's death.
+They propose to sell the methylamine, which could net them as much as $5 million each.
+A rival meth dealer offers to buy the methylamine but Walt refuses to sell, because he intends to profit by turning it into meth, which could be worth as much as $300 million.
+With Walt refusing to sell, Jesse and Mike are also prevented from selling their shares.

-Elsewhere, while visiting Holly, a tearful Skyler White is tempted to confess to her sister Marie Schrader, but stops short when Marie discloses her knowledge of Skyler's affair with Ted Beneke.
-Marie mistakenly believes this to be the reason for Skyler's mental anguish.
+While visiting Holly, a tearful Skyler White is tempted to confess to her sister Marie Schrader, but stops short when Marie discloses her knowledge of Skyler's affair with Ted Beneke.
+Marie mistakenly believes the affair to be the reason for Skyler's mental anguish.

 Jesse comes to Walt's house to try to change Walt's mind.
-Walt rejects the sale, comparing such a sellout to Gray Matter Technologies.
-Decades prior, Walt had sold his shares in Gray Matter for $5,000 when the company is now worth well over $2 billion.
-He tells Jesse he is not in the meth business, or the money business, but rather the "empire business".
+Walt refuses to sell and compares the situation to the incident in which he lost millions by selling his 33.33% share of Gray Matter Technologies for $5,000, while the company went on to be worth over $2 billion.
+He tells Jesse he does not see their enterprise as a drug business but as the building of an empire.
 Skyler arrives home and Walt insists that Jesse stay for dinner, leading to an awkward meal.

-Walt tries to hide the methylamine, but Mike anticipates the move, restraining Walt in the Vamonos Pest offices.
-Mike and Saul Goodman meet with Hank Schrader and Steve Gomez at the DEA to advise them Mike has obtained an injunction preventing their continued surveillance of him.
-Meanwhile, Walt breaks free from his restraints and hides the methylamine before Mike comes back.
-When Mike arrives, he threatens to kill Walt but Jesse interrupts, saying Walt has a plan to get all three of them their money.
+Walt tries to hide the methylamine, but Mike anticipates the move and restrains Walt in the Vamonos Pest offices.
+Mike and Saul Goodman meet with Hank Schrader and Steve Gomez at the DEA to notify them that Mike has obtained an injunction preventing their continued surveillance of him.
+Walt frees himself and hides the methylamine.
+When Mike arrives, he threatens to kill Walt but Jesse interrupts and tells Mike that Walt has a plan to get all three of them their money.